 Presented by Atlanta Chapter of International Facility Management Association (IFMA), the premier, focused resource for professional development and innovative solutions in strategic facility management.
 The IFMA Atlanta Community Services Committee partners with nonprofit organizations to assist them in improving their facilities and maximizing the value of their facility dollars.
-For information on the work of IFMA Atlanta in the nonprofit community: https://www.ifmaatlanta.org/in-the-community.
+For information on the work of IFMA Atlanta in the nonprofit community: https://www.ifmaatlanta.org/getting-know-us/.